Smallpox: Classification

 There are two forms of the smallpox.
-Variola major is the severe and most common form, with a more extensive rash and higher fever.
+Variola major is the severe and more common form, with a more extensive rash and higher fever.
 Variola minor is a less common presentation, causing less severe disease, typically discrete smallpox, with historical death rates of 1% or less.
 Subclinical (asymptomatic) infections with variola virus were noted but were not common.
 In addition, a form called variola sine eruptione (smallpox without rash) was seen generally in vaccinated persons.
 This form was marked by a fever that occurred after the usual incubation period and could be confirmed only by antibody studies or, rarely, by viral culture.
 In addition, there were two very rare and fulminating types of smallpox, the malignant (flat) and hemorrhagic forms, which were usually fatal.